Bartallama3D/website/_products/5-tesla-valentine-one-rm-gen2.md

 - Non-Permanent Installation, easily remove and stow radar when needed
 - Integrated cable clips for clean cable management down the back of your screen
 - Printed from high temperature ABS for Dashboard temps up to 160F (MAX 212F)
+- Radar holder supports rotation of 30 degrees in either direction
 - Simple and quick assembly

 This listing is for 1 mount and includes all parts needed for assembly and installation.